btc-raspberrypiclub/btc-raspberrypiclub.github.io/SETUP.md

 ## Install ruby

-Check your version of ruby:
+Check your version of Ruby:

 ```sh
 ruby -v